 “We got the call!” one of the couples on our profiles page announced the other day.
 They didn’t have to say anything more.
 We knew exactly what they meant.

-It’s been nearly 20 years since we got our “call.”
+It’s been more than 20 years since we got our “call.”
 It came late one night when we were least expecting it.

 On the other end of the line was a sweet woman from another part of the country asking us if we were interested in adopting her baby.

 Even though it happened nearly two decades ago, just describing the moment gives us goosebumps.
 It was one of the best moments of our life—the moment when we realized our dream of parenthood might actually become a reality.

 And yet even though phones and everything you can do with them have evolved over the years—remember the days when all you could do was make a call?—this recent piece by Emily Westbrooks shows that the anxiety and hysteria surrounding “the Call” is still as strong as ever.

 An adoptive mother who is hoping to adopt again, Emily describes the mixed emotions and–let’s be honest—the downright insanity that every waiting mother feels as she waits for “the Call” informing her that “her baby has arrived.”

 In this case, it’s from her agency.
 But as is often the case today, it could just as easily come directly from the expectant parents themselves.

 As Emily explains, having gone through the waiting process once before, she knows a little about what to expect.
 “The Call” could come at any minute.
 Or it could take longer.
 Sometimes, a lot longer.